 |Family Size||30 Day Income||Annual Income|

-These figures are based on the 2019 Federal Poverty Guidelines published in the US Department of Health and Human Services in the Federal Register/Volume 84/Number 22/February 1, 2019.
+*Program Year 2023 Income Guidelines are based on Federal Poverty Guidelines and State Median Income.
 The state reserves the right to adjust these levels based on the availability of federal appropriations.

-- A copy of current heat and electric bills issued within the last 30 days (if energy directly paid for).
+- Copy of most recent heat and electric bills issued within the last 30 days (if energy directly paid for).

 - A copy of rental agreement (if renting) showing that utilities are included, the monthly rental amount and landlord contact information.